 Simon Roberts travelled across England in a motorhome between August 2007 and September 2008, for this portfolio of large-format tableaux photographs of the English at leisure.
 Roberts’ national survey was informed by the photography of his predecessors and by the romantic tradition of English landscape painting.
 Photographing ordinary people engaged in a variety of pastimes, Roberts finds beauty in the mundane; the result is an elegiac exploration of identity, attachment to home and land, and the relationship between people and place.

 The work is set within the context of representations of English landscapes in art by the writer and cultural geographer, Professor Stephen Daniels.
-Following the critical success of Motherland (Chris Boot, 2007), this is Roberts’ second book, superbly designed by Fuel, and was recently included in Martin Parr’s 30 most influential photobooks of the last decade (more details here).
+Following the critical success of Motherland (Chris Boot, 2007), this is Roberts’ second book, superbly designed by FUEL Design, and was recently included in Martin Parr’s 30 most influential photobooks of the last decade (more details here).

 The book is available in the first edition and signed.